How to Respond to Cutting

 13. Be optimistic.
 There are treatments that work; and you and your teen can be hopeful that things will get better.

-Dr. Molly McVoy is a Clinical Instructor at Case Western Reserve University Rainbow Babies & Children, and a Child and Adolescent Psychiatrist at Discovery and Wellness Center for Children at University Hospitals Case Medical Center.
+This article was written by Dr. Molly McVoy, a clinical instructor at Case Western Reserve University Rainbow Babies & Children, and a Child and Adolescent Psychiatrist at Discovery and Wellness Center for Children at University Hospitals Case Medical Center.